The Hamilton Watch Company was incorporated in 1892 in Lancaster, Pennsylvania.

 During the railroad expansion leading up to World War I, Hamilton manufactured pocket watches and owned 56% of the market.
 Their first series of pocket watches was called the Broadway Limited and was known as the “Watch of Railroad Accuracy.”

-The first wristwatch was made in 1917 and was a 0-size, 17-jewel, 983 movement marketed to men, even though the design was originally intended for women’s pendant watches.
-They switched over to manufacturing only wrist watches after World War I.
+The first wristwatch was made in 1917 and was a 0-size, 17 jewel, 983 movement marketed to men, even though the design was originally intended for women’s pendant watches.
+They switched over to manufacturing only wrist watch models after World War I.

 During World War II, they dropped their consumer products and focused on their business model to serve the allied military forces.